Hermaphroditus: Symbolism

-Hermaphroditus, the two-sexed child of Aphrodite and Hermes (Venus and Mercury), had long been a symbol of androgyny or effeminacy, and was portrayed in Greco-Roman art as a female figure with male genitals.
+Hermaphroditus had long been a symbol of androgyny or intersexuality, and was portrayed in Greco-Roman art as a female figure with male genitals, resembling an intersex man with gynecomastia.

+As a minor romance deity, he represents erotic love.
+As his name is associated with his parents Hermes and Aphrodite, he is especially associated with their qualities as erotic and fertility figures, with distinctly sexual overtones.
+While other minor romance deities represent complementary romantic concepts such as falling in love, passionate longing, lust, and weddings, Hermaphroditus represents the institution of marriage.

-Theophrastus's account also suggests a link between Hermaphroditus and the institution of marriage.
-The reference to the fourth day of the month is telling (see Literature section below): this is the luckiest day to have a wedding. association with marriage seems to have been that, by embodying both masculine and feminine qualities, he symbolized the coming together of men and women in sacred union.
+In the version of myth where Salmacis is his wife, they represent the first marriage in the world, in contradiction of established myth holding Zeus and Hera as a previous marriage. association with marriage seems to have been that, by embodying both masculine and feminine qualities, he symbolized the coming together of men and women in sacred union.
 Another factor linking Hermaphroditus to weddings was his parents' role in protecting and blessing brides.

-Hermaphroditus's name is derived from those of their parents Hermes and Aphrodite.
-All three of these gods figure largely among erotic and fertility figures, and all possess distinctly sexual overtones.
-According to Photius, Hermaphroditus is the same divinity as Aphroditus, a version of Aphrodite which is considered male because of its phallic features.